BAHDEV/BAHDEV/README.md

 - 🌱 I’m currently learning ... everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🤔 I’m looking for help with learning how to use OpenSource forums
-- 💬 Ask me about anything in tech I bet I will do my best 😂
+- 💬 Ask me about anything in tech I will do my best 😂
 - ⚡ Fun fact: I love Sport, Playing Soccer, and coding

 <!---